Askey--Wilson polynomials, quadratic harnesses and martingales: Construction in the general case

-\end{proposition} To prove this result we follow the same plan that we used in \cite{Bryc-Matysiak-Wesolowski-04b} and we will use similar notation.
+To prove this result we follow the same plan that we used in \cite {BrycMatysiakWesolowski04b} and we will use similar notation.
 We deduce all necessary information from the orthogonal polynomials.
-Consider two families of polynomials:
+Consider two families of polynomials.
+The first family is